HEP-FCC/FCCAnalyses/examples/basics/README.md

 For the name of the object, in principle the names of the EDM4HEP collections are used - photons, muons and electrons are an exception where a few extra steps are required, as shown in the example here.

-This example also shows how to apply object selection cuts, for example selecting only objects with a transverse momentum pT larger than a given threshold by using the `selRP_pT(<threshold>)(<name_object>)` function.
+This example also shows how to apply object selection cuts, for example selecting only reconstructed objects with a transverse momentum pT larger than a given threshold by using the `ReconstructedParticle::sel_pt(<threshold>)(<name_object>)` function.

 In the end of the example you can see how the selected variables are written to branches of the output n-tuple, using the `dataframe.Snapshot("<tree_name>", <branch_list> )`, where in all examples here the name of the output-tree is always `events` and the branch_list is defined as a `ROOT.vector('string')` as demonstrated in the example.
 Note that branches of variables that exist multiple times per event, i.e. anything derived from a collection such as the pT of jets, result in vector branches.
 This is also true for some quantities that in principle only exist once per event, but are collections in the EDM4HEP format, such as the missing transverse energy.